Occupy movement: South Africa

 In South Africa, a movement called Taking Back South Africa! sprung up as an initiative primarily aimed at protesting and inciting mass action against the economic and social inequality in the country.
-It consists of a loose informal affiliation of on-the-ground groups and individuals across South Africa as well as internet based groups.
+It consists of a loose informal affiliation of on-the-ground groups and individuals across South Africa as well as internet-based groups.
 During the 2016 Fees Must Fall movement, protest groups also adopted the slogan #Occupy4FreeEducation in response to the government's perceived lack of interest in dealing with the issue.

 South Korea

 Hundreds of protesters held rallies in the South Korean capital of Seoul on 15 and 22 October in 2011 under the slogan of "Occupy Seoul".
 Protesters focused on issues such as a recent free trade agreement with the United States as well as costs of tuition and rent.

-Although there were considerable support from public, there were also criticisms regarding the nature of the protest.
+Although there was considerable support from public, there were also criticisms regarding the nature of the protest.
 Unlike the original Occupy movement which started out as the anti-capitalist protest, many of the catchphrases of Occupy Seoul contained anti-government or anti-American messages.
 One of the observers has argued that "South Korea overcame the 2008 financial crisis relatively well and there was no serious crisis in financial sector.
 It is hard to find the legitimate basis of the protest."

 Spain

 A series of protests demands a radical change in Spanish politics, as protesters do not consider themselves to be represented by any traditional party nor favoured by the measures approved by politicians.
-Spanish media have related the protests to the economic crisis, Stéphane Hessel's Time for Outrage!, the NEET troubled generation and current protests in the Middle East and North Africa, Greece, Portugal as well as the Icelandic protest and riots in 2009.
-The 15-M Movement drew inspiration from 2011 revolutions in Tunisia, Egypt and uprisings in 1968 France, South Korea in 1980 and 1987 and Greece in 2008.
+Spanish media have related the protests to the 2008–2014 Spanish financial crisis, Stéphane Hessel's Time for Outrage!, the NEET troubled generation and current protests in the Middle East and North Africa, Greece, Portugal as well as the 2009 Icelandic financial crisis protests.

 Switzerland

-On 15 October 2011, between 500 to 1,000 Occupy protesters demonstrated in front of the offices of UBS and Credit Suisse on the Paradeplatz in Zurich.
+On 15 October 2011, between 500 and 1,000 Occupy protesters demonstrated in front of the offices of UBS and Credit Suisse on the Paradeplatz in Zurich.
 100 protesters later established an occupation on the nearby Lindenhof, which was evicted by the police on 15 November.